MalindiJohn/data-structures-n-algorithms/Permutations-II/README.md

 # Permutations II

-Given a collection of numbers, nums, that might contain duplicates, return all possible unique permutations in any order.
+Given a collection of `numbers`, `nums`, that might contain duplicates, return all possible unique permutations in any order.

-## Example 1:
+## Example 1

 ```bash
 Input: nums = [1,1,2]